-So let's find out more about the microbiota to better understand its importance, and also its fragility, and learn how to take care of it via a healthy lifestyle and diet.
+So let's find our more to better understand its importance, and also its fragility, and learn how to take care of it via a healthy lifestyle and diet.

 It is believed to contain about 100 billion bacteria, 10 times the number of our cells, and is composed of a wide bacterial diversity (800 to 1000 different species identified) which are spread throughout the digestive tract with greatest density in the colon.